 - 58 Brandt Street – If you’re standing on the corner of William and 1st, you’ll see a small path through a green space.
 Take it and head to Brandt Street.
 Brandt Street, or Highway 12, is a busy four-lane street, so be careful if you choose to cross.
 Miriam Toews’ home, circa A Complicated Kindness, is number 58 Brandt, on the opposite side of the highway.
 You can see that it was not too far from her house on 1st Street.
 Toews opens A Complicated Kindness: “I live with my father Ray Nickel in that low brick bungalow on highway number twelve.
 Blue shutters, brown door, one shattered window.
 Nothing great.”
 The actual house has a blue door.
 This is a private residence, so if you’re taking pictures, please be respectful.

-- Vinyl Experience – Head back to the corner of Main and Brandt and stop by at Vinyl Experience.
+- Bowling Alley, A&W and Vinyl Experience- Head back to the corner of Main and Brandt.
+In doing so, you’ll pass the bowling alley and A&W mentioned in the opening of All My Puny Sorrows.
+(At the time, the A&W was a drive-in).
+She describes watching the family bungalow “making its way down First Street, past the A&W and Deluxe Bowling Lanes and out onto the number twelve highway, where we eventually lost sight of it.”
+While you’re in the area, stop by at Vinyl Experience at the corner of Main and Brandt.
 Toews makes frequent reference to rock music in A Complicated Kindness.
 Led Zeppelin, Neil Young, James Taylor, and especially Lou Reed.
 Thankfully, East Village no longer has such negative views towards this kind of thing and even is home to a fabulous vinyl music store.
 I happen to know that owner Phil Wiens is a big Lou Reed fan.
 Seriously.

 - Elmdale School – Keep following Highway 12/Brandt Street (don’t worry, there are nice sidewalks) until you reach Elmdale Drive.
 As you walk, you’ll see Elmdale School, where Melvin Toews taught.
 From The New Yorker: “‘That’s Elmdale School, where my dad taught,’ Toews said, as we drove by a building so squat it seemed nearly sunken.”